Welcome to Part 3 in our series on multi-family conversions.

 Hotel to Apartment Conversions

-Between 2010 and 2021, hotels were converted into 18,129 apartment units, the third most conversions by property type over that period, behind offices and factories32.
+Between 2011 and 2022, hotels were converted into 19,907 multifamily units, third most of any type of property behind offices and factories32.

 Hotels Were Hit Especially Hard By The Pandemic